 The Japanese society runs termly events such as sushi making workshops and movie nights.
 Recent showings have included Studio Ghibli’s “The Wind Rises” and “Ponyo”.

 Manga lending library

 Thanks to support and funding from the Japan Foundation in London, we have been able to create a new manga lending library with over 100 copies of popular shonen and shojo manga titles translated into English.
 You can now borrow your favourite copy of Naruto, Hunter x Hunter, Attack on Titan and many more.
 Visit Room 13 in the Library building to browse through our newest arrivals.

 Hakuho award 2015

 In 2015, Gresham’s was awarded a trip to Japan by the Hakuho Foundation.
 The school competed in a field of about 80 schools and was selected as one of 13 schools worldwide to participate.
 Four Gresham’s pupils spent two weeks in Tokyo with students of Japanese from countries such as Mongolia, Brazil, Thailand, Indonesia, Australia, Malaysia, India, Turkey, and Vietnam.
 They participated in language workshops, homestays, school visits and cultural experiences which culminated in a presentation in Japanese about their stay to an audience of over 300 people.

-The Japanese department runs an exchange with Doshisha Kori Junior and Senior High School in Osaka.
-The Japanese students usually visit us every other year in March and we are planning to visit Osaka next in June 2016.
-Pupils will have the chance to visit Osaka, Kyoto, Nara, Hiroshima and Tokyo as well as experiencing a home stay with a Japanese family for a few days.
+The Japanese department runs exchanges with Keio Shonan Fujisawa High School in Kanagawa Prefecture and with Doshisha Kori Junior and Senior High School in Osaka.
+The Japanese students usually visit us every other year in March and we are planning to visit Japan next in 2020, in the same year at the Olympics.
+Pupils will have the chance to visit Osaka, Kyoto, Nara, Hiroshima and Tokyo as well as visiting a Japanese school and staying with a Japanese family.